 - If you have a cell phone, make sure the battery is fully charged.
 Make sure you also have a car charger for your cell phone.

 - Keep a supply of non-perishable food and bottled water on hand.

-- Get the most current outage information and power restoration updates on our mobile friendly website at cmpco.com.
+- Get the most current outage information and power restoration updates on our mobile friendly Outage website.

 - Turn off major appliances (electric water heaters, refrigerators and freezers) and sensitive electronic equipment (TVs, VCRs, DVD players, computers, stereos) to prevent possible damage when power is restored.
 Leave one light switch on so you'll know when power has been restored.

-- If you use an emergency generator, please carefully follow the manufacturer’s instructions.
-Click here for a link to our generator safety tips.
+- If you use an emergency generator, please follow the manufacturer's instructions carefully, and review our generator safety tips.

-- Please don’t use a natural gas or propane range to heat your home.
+- Please don't use a natural gas or propane range, stove or oven to heat your home.

 - Never use a grill or stove intended for use outdoors in your home.